 34. Slippers –

 Comfy, fleece-lined mocs will make him feel at home in his dorm.
-And they have hard rubber soles, in case he decides to wear them out and about.
-(Do all college guys do this, or is it just in the northeast?)
+And they have hard rubber soles if he decides to wear them out and about.
+(Do all college guys do this or is it just in the northeast?)

 35. Noise cancelling headphones –

 To help keep the peace with roommates who might have differing tastes in music.
-Also useful if one roomie needs to stay up studying, while the other wants to go to sleep.
+Also useful if one roomie stays up studying while the other wants to go to sleep.
 It’s never a bad idea to extend the common courtesy of consideration to those around you.

 36. White Noise Machine/Sleeping Sounds –

 Have you ever thought about how difficult it is to fall asleep in a new environment?
 Maybe it’s not something your guy has ever needed to consider.
 But if he’s away from home for the first time, he may find himself wide awake in the middle of the night.
 And many times, it’s because the room is too quiet or unfamiliar.
 A sleep machine or white noise machine will help him relax to get a good night’s sleep.
 It can also help if he has a roommate who snores, or to concentrate more while studying.